shoelace-style/shoelace/docs/components/form.md

   form.addEventListener('slSubmit', event => {
     const formData = event.detail.formData;
-    const formControls = event.detail.formControls;
     let output = '';

-    // do something with the form data... for (const entry of formData.entries()) {
+    // Do something with the form data for (const entry of formData.entries()) {
       output += `${entry[0]}: ${entry[1]}\n`;
     }
     alert(output);

-    // ...or do something with the raw form controls console.log(formControls);
+    // Tip: you can also access every form control that was serialized, which
+    // is useful for validation purposes.
+    console.log(event.detail.formControls);
   });
 </script>
 ```

-?> Shoelace forms don't make use of `action` and `method` attributes, and they don't submit automatically like native forms.
+?> Shoelace forms don't make use of `action` and `method` attributes and they don't submit automatically like native forms.
 To handle submission, you need to listen for the `slSubmit` event as shown in the example above.

 [component-metadata:sl-form]